Bond Referendum Passes!

-Freeport votes on March 9th on municipal funding to decide whether to add 12-foot-wide bicycle and pedestrian paths to two I-295 bridges in town: one at the I-295 Exit 22/Mallet Drive bridge, and the other at the I-295 Exit 20/Desert Road bridge.
+Freeport voted on March 9, 2021 in favor of 12-foot-wide bicycle and pedestrian paths to two I-295 bridges in town: one at the I-295 Exit 22/Mallet Drive bridge, and the other at the I-295 Exit 20/Desert Road bridge.
 These bridges do not currently accommodate bike or pedestrian crossings.

-If voters approve bond funding to add these paths, both bridges will have 12-foot multi-use paths with a 32-inch tall barrier:
+Both bridges will have 12-foot multi-use paths with a 32-inch tall barrier and widened shoulders.

 Existing Crossing: I-295 Exit 22/Mallett Drive Overpass (facing west)

 Freeport's Active Living Plan identified the Mallett Drive Bridge crossing as an important connection between Downtown Freeport and Hedgehog Mountain and Pownal Road Fields.

 A multi-use path crossing the Desert Road Bridge could provide a critical east-west link between Town-owned open space and residential areas to the west, Downtown Freeport, and Route One South.

 Both bridges are over 60 years old — and the Maine Department of Transportation (DOT) deems them structurally deficient.
 This means they need to be replaced.

 Maine DOT sets the schedule for bridge reconstruction.
 If Freeport wants to have multi-use paths on these bridges, then building these paths needs to happen when the DOT is already replacing the bridges.

 If bike and pedestrian paths aren’t added now, then Freeport will have to wait until the next time the bridges are rebuilt to add bike-ped infrastructure — which could be in 75 years.